brunoscopelliti/poker-holdem-engine/docs/gamestate.md

   This information is used in order to compute the blind amount.

+* `lastRaiserId`

+  The id of the player who has raised last.

+  It should be reset after each session, but not after the river.

+* `lastRaiseAmount`

+  The amount of the raise.

+  It's computed by applying `lastRaiseAmount = playerBetAmount - playerCallAmount`.

+  It should be reset after each session.

 * `sb`

   It's the amount of the small blind.